 - No events may be scheduled later than 2:00am.

 - Open flames, including candles of any type, are prohibited in Madison Union facilities.
 Incense is also prohibited.

 - Smoking and the possession/consumption of alcohol is prohibited in these facilities.

 - Tape is not allowed.
 No tape of any kind is allowed on floors, walls, ceilings, windows, or door glass.

 - Glitter is not allowed.
 No glitter of any kind is allowed in any space including on banners and signs.
 If the reserving group fails to comply there will be additional charges for cleaning starting at $50.00.

-- Door or any other windows are not to be covered.
+- Doors and windows are not to be covered.
 There is to be nothing covering any of the windows in your event space.
 Failure to abide by this will result in loss of reservation privileges including cancellation of existing scheduled events.